tdwg/website/conferences/2024/oa-abstract-submission-guidelines/index.md

 ## Review Process and Notification

 Each submission will be reviewed by a panel selected by the Program Committee, including at least one organizer from the session to which you attached your submission.
 Reviews will take place between 22 April and 10 May 2024.
-Reviewers are not editors, but may elect to make minor changes to abstracts as required.
-The submitter will be notified by email regarding the outcome of their submission by **Wednesday 15 May 2024**.
+Reviewers are not editors, but may elect to suggest minor changes to abstracts as required.
+_They are unable to make any changes to your abstract, so please proofread it carefully._ The submitter will be notified by email regarding the outcome of their submission by **Wednesday 15 May 2024**.

 If your abstract is accepted, the presenter will need to register for the conference (deadline to be announced).
 Instructions for presentation and uploading of slides, posters, and pre-recorded videos will be announced before the deadline for submission of abstracts.